rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ![green-balls.png](../images/exercise1/green-balls.png)
 Why does Jenkins have Blue Balls?
 More can be found [on reddit](https://www.reddit.com/r/programming/comments/4lu6q8/why_does_jenkins_have_blue_balls/) or the [jenkins blog](https://jenkins.io/blog/2012/03/13/why-does-jenkins-have-blue-balls/)

-5. Before building and deploying Jenkins; add git credentials to the s2i by either adding them to the `template/jenkins.yml` and `params/jenkins` or for simplicity just replace the `<USERNAME>` && `<PASSWORD>` with your ldap credentials.
+5. Before building and deploying the Jenkins s2i; add git credentials to it.
+These will be used by Jenkins to access the Git Repositories where our apps will be stored.
+We want Jenkins to be able to push tags to it so write access is required.
+There are a few ways we can do this; either adding them to the `template/jenkins.yml` as environment Variables and then including them in the `params/jenkins` file.
+We could also create a token in GitLab and use it as the source secret in the jenkins template.
+But for simplicity just replace the `<USERNAME>` && `<PASSWORD>` in the `jenkins-s2i/configuration/init.groovy` with your ldap credentials as seen below.
+This init file gets run when Jenkins launches and will setup the credentials for use in our Jobs in the next exercises
 <p class="tip">
 Note in a residency we would not use your GitCredentials for pushing and pulling from Git, A service user would be created for this.
 </p>